What are PTD authorisations?

 You are generally not driving for hire or reward if:

-- You are driving in a volunteer capacity (not paid or otherwise rewarded) and neither the passengers or hirer have paid in any way.
+- You are driving in a volunteer capacity (not paid or otherwise rewarded) and neither the passengers nor hirer have paid in any way.

-- You are employed by the provider of the transport service but your main duties do not generally include the driving (i.e. the driving is incidental to what you are normally paid to do).
+- You are employed by or are a volunteer for the provider of the transport service but your main duties do not generally include the driving (i.e. the driving is incidental to what you are normally paid to do).

 - You are driving in the course of providing or operating a child care service or as part of your employment in a child care service.